david-istvan/ethereum-cloning-tse-replication-package/README.md

 The following process assumes [docker](https://docs.docker.com/get-started/) is installed and working correctly.

-1. Create a new folder `systems/source-code` and move the corpus to this folder.
+1. Create a new folder `/systems/source-code` and move the corpus to this folder.
-2. Create a new folder `output` to store the result of clone analysis.
+2. Create a new folder `/output` to store the result of clone analysis.
 3. Execute the analysis by issuing the following command: `docker run --platform linux/x86_64 -v $(pwd)/output:/nicad6/01_data -v $(pwd)/systems:/nicad6/systems faizank/nicad6`.
 This will generate the output artefacts inside the `output` folder.
-4. Move the contents of the `output` folder to `01_data` and use the python scripts discussed above for the rest of the replication.
+4. Move the contents of the `/output` folder to `/01_data` and use the python scripts discussed above for the rest of the replication.

 ### Further experimentation with the tool